Last updated on juillet 7, 2026

-Key actors include the Family Court judge, the Juvenile Court judge, and the Public Prosecutor, who may intervene as a matter of absolute urgency to ensure the protection and safety of children who are exposed to or threatened by domestic violence.
+These judges and the Public Prosecutor may intervene as a matter of absolute urgency to ensure the protection and safety of children who are exposed to or threatened by domestic violence.

 French law explicitly incorporates intra-family violence into the legal criteria governing parental authority.
 This framework allows courts to adapt decisions concerning child residence, contact and visitation rights, and secure child handover arrangements.